Behind every successful email marketing campaign is a strong marketing strategy.

 Generally, people receive a lot of emails throughout the day.
 That means you won’t be the only one seeking to grab the recipient’s attention.
 The number of companies competing for consumer ‘eyeballs’ is staggering and can leave many feeling overwhelmed.

 People should be able to read and engage with your emails without feeling overwhelmed.
-So consider how often and when you’d like to send.
+So consider how often and when you’d like to send it.
 Several studies show that Tuesday is one of the best days to send messages because it has the highest open rates.
 The same data suggests that 10 AM is the best time to send.

 While these studies provide useful suggestions, the most important thing is ensuring you’re sending messages per subscriber time zones.
 That’s made possible by some email marketing software, such as HubSpot.
 The platform’s Smart Send feature lets you deliver messages simultaneously across various time zones.